data301-2020-winter2/course-project-group_1028/data/raw/README.md

+## Heading
-## This folder will contain the raw dataset as obtained from the original source without editions or cleaning up of data.
+*This folder will contain the **raw** dataset as obtained from the original source without editions or cleaning up of data.*